 Disclosure, I am on the board of Advantage/Forbes Books.

 A business book can be a very rewarding process.
 You build authority in your industry and create fans of your work.
-It’s a lot of work but in my experience everybody I’ve spoken with finds that the effort has been worthwhile.
+It’s a lot of work but everybody I’ve spoken with who has a business book in the market tells me the effort has been worthwhile.

 Please reach out to me if you'd like to discuss working with me as your coach on your book project.